Tell us your interests.

 Good news: sticker price vs. actual cost

-Counselors in the financial aid office will work with you to ensure your investment in an SU education is as affordable as possible.
+Counselors in the financial aid office will work with you to ensure your investment in your education is as affordable as possible.

 - Syracuse University offers financial aid in the form of:

 - Need-based SU grants: Awarded to eligible students because they and their families are not able to pay the full cost of attending.

 - Merit-based scholarships: Financial aid given based on your academic and personal achievements.